We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 How does home equity sharing work?

-Unlike a traditional home loan or home equity loan, the homeowner doesn't take on debt, pay an interest rate or make monthly payments.
+Unlike a traditional home or equity loan, the homeowner doesn't take on debt, pay an interest rate or make monthly payments.
 Instead, when the home is sold or the agreement ends, the investor receives a share of the home's appraised value, which may have increased or decreased since the initial agreement.

 Credit score and income requirements are more lenient than on traditional loans.
 Equity sharing is an alternative financing option for people who have high amounts of equity but can’t qualify or afford to make payments on a second mortgage or other type of loan.